rshaker/smoketest-npm-dependent/README.md

 <img width="250px" src="assets/tent2.png">

-A package that depends on smoketest-npm.
+A package that depends on @rshaker/smoketest-npm.

 ## Usage